CharlesChiuGit/EVA-Space-Center-Data-Generate/README.md

     - `c_gamma`: gamma of the camera position.
     - `c_theta`: theta of the camera position.
     - `c_phi`: phi of the camera position.
     - `p_gamma`: gamma of the optical axis' end point.
+However, the setting of p_gamma doesn't cause any difference of where cemera look at nor the images, only the direction matters, you can see the experiment below.
     - `p_theta`: theta of the optical axis' end point.
     - `p_phi`: phi of the optical axis' end pount.
     - `u_x`: x componet of camera pose's normal vecter.